 The pension is a tax-free benefit that helps veterans and their families.
 To receive VA pension payments, the veteran must have met one of the following criteria:

 - Be age 65 or older before the veteran died

-- Have a service-related disability that has left them as permanently and totally disabled veterans
+- Have a service-related disability that has left them as permanently disabled veterans

 - Be receiving or have received VA disability compensation at the time of death.